 Periodontitis is a serious gum infection that has spread to the bone supporting the teeth.
 Pockets between the teeth get deeper, in which debris, bacteria and plaque can accumulate and spread below the gum line.
 Redness, swelling and bleeding develop or worsen.
 In this stage of periodontal disease, some irreversible bone and tissue loss occurs, and teeth may start to feel a bit loose.
 In Advanced Periodontitis, pockets deepen even more and can fill with pus.
 Toxins from the buildup of bacterial plaque and tartar cause further deterioration of gum tissue, bone and ligaments that support the teeth.
-Teeth often feel extremely sensitive to hot and cold, loose, and may even need to be removed to prevent the disease from spreading further.
+At this point the affected tooth or teeth can feel loose, have sensitivity to hot and cold elements and may even need to be removed to prevent the disease from spreading further.

 Non-Surgical and Surgical Gum Disease Treatments

 Though the effects of gum disease sound (and are!) quite scary, fortunately, modern dentistry provides us with many treatment options that can halt the progression and even reverse the disease entirely!
 Gingivitis is typically easily reversed with a professional regular dental cleaning and good daily oral hygiene (brushing and flossing), but more advanced stages of gum disease require professional dental treatment.
 There are several surgical and non-surgical options that your dentist can recommend according to your specific case.